EOR

 Frequently Asked Questions

 Yes.
-Since DAOs lack legal personality, a Crypto EOR acts as the legal employer, handling contracts, payroll, taxes, and compliance.
-The DAO keeps operational control over work direction and performance, while the EOR manages all legal employer responsibilities and statutory obligations.
+Since DAOs lack legal personality in most jurisdictions, a Crypto EOR acts as the legal employer, handling contracts, payroll, taxes, and statutory compliance.
+The DAO retains operational control over work direction and performance, while the EOR carries all legal employer responsibilities.
+This structure also resolves the worker classification problem that affects many DAOs.
+Contributors who work exclusively and regularly for a DAO are often classified as employees under local law, creating retroactive liability if treated as contractors.
+An EOR removes that exposure from day one.

 Protocol engineers and Solidity developers, security researchers and auditors, product managers and designers, community managers and developer advocates, compliance and legal specialists, and finance operations roles.
-Best-in-class crypto payroll software integrates with EOR infrastructure to manage these distributed teams efficiently across borders.
+The pros and cons of employer of record for each role type differ based on seniority, location, and whether the role requires a local employment contract rather than a contractor agreement.